The dictionary defines fate as “forces outside your control that make things happen.”

 The price of enlightenment is just too expensive for the country and the people that have long been under the grip of a compelling and untouchable force.

-If you’re a hard-core music enthusiast but still listen to your collections on your phone, then you’re missing out a lot.
+If you’re a hard-core music enthusiast but still listen to your collections on your phone, then, you’re missing out a lot.

 Picture of a MicroSD Card with its Adapter.
 Frontal and Back.
 (Photo credit: Wikipedia)

-But even most high-end smartphones from Samsung and Apple don’t have the top-tier, audiophile-grade chips to support FLAC at 192 kHz/24-bit, nor do they offer native DSD (direct stream digital) decoding, which is the best way to listen to streaming music.
+But even most high-end smartphones from Samsung and Apple don’t have the top-tier, audiophile-grade chips to support FLAC at 192 kHz/24-bit nor do they offer native DSD (direct stream digital) decoding which is the best way to listen to streaming music.

-While high-quality audio always comes with a price, this doesn’t mean you’ll have to break your piggy bank.
+While high-quality audio always comes with a price, this doesn’t mean that you’ll have to break your piggy bank.
 So, what are the cheaper options?

 ALLFLAC contends to have the world’s largest lossless music collection